-$$sim(c_i, c_j) = 1/K \sum{k=1}^{K} d_k$$
+$$sim(c_i, c_j) = 1/K \sum{k=1}^{K} d_k$$ (3)

-To illustrate these algorithmic techniques, consider the example of Team 1 again.
-Using the paragraph similarity metric, we calculate all pairwise distances between the 82 concepts generated by Team 1.
-Team 1 focused on the human interactions with an autonomous vehicle, and their concepts are shown as a heat map [40] in Figure 3.
+To illustrate these algorithmic techniques, consider the example of team 1 again.
+Using the paragraph similarity metric, we calculate all pairwise distances between the 82 concepts generated by team 1.
+Team 1 focused on the human interactions with an autonomous vehicle, and their concepts are shown as a heat map [38] in Fig. 3.

-Figure 3 Heat map of concepts generated by Team 1

 The concepts in the heat map have been sorted by their machine-derived semantic similarity, with similar concepts close to each other.
 Thus, the block-diagonal structure shows the algorithm's ability to cluster semantic relevant concepts.
-As shown in the magnified part of the heat map, concepts colocated in the high-similarity areas are semantically close to each other (e.g., "comfortable light in car", "sleeping inside car", "obstacle warning system", "sensor failure warning", "emergency warning", "low battery warning", and "maintenance warning").
-These dark-colored areas visually distinguish the concept clusters that the algorithm generated.
+As shown in the magnified part of the heat map, concepts co-located in the high-similarity areas are semantically close to each other (e.g., "comfortable light in car," "sleeping inside car," "obstacle warning system," "sensor failure warning," "emergency warning," "low battery warning," and "maintenance warning").
+These darkcolored areas visually distinguish the concept clusters that the algorithm generated.